CriminalInjuriesCompensationAuthority/tempus-broker/README.md

 The tempus broker uses localstack for easy setup of AWS services and resources.
 The setup can be found in the Makefile of this directory.

+You will also require a local running [Tariff DB](https://github.com/CriminalInjuriesCompensationAuthority/q-dev-utilities/commit/6fd7c37c1164b16206f2093541f12823368a9a25) within your a docker container, ensure that docker is up and the tariff DB instance is running.
+Ensure you have used the latest version of the create-tables.sql script to build your tariff DB or you may encounter errors.
+You can also connect a DB Gui for example [SQL Developer](https://www.oracle.com/uk/database/sqldeveloper/) to view your local tariff DB instance.

 In the Makefile.mjs `create-secrets` job, you will need update the connection details as required.
 The defaults will work with the DB instance provided by the local development environment.

 Once this is done, open this project directory in terminal and run: